GeorgioIO/Sql_northwind_data_analysis_project/README.md

 Here's the breakown of the products for the top performing suppliers:

-- **Category Variety** : We can clearly see a huge variety of product categories.
+- **Category Variety** : We can clearly notice a huge variety of product categories.

 - **Dairy Products / Beveraves** : Category like **Diary Products** Dominate the list with more than 10 appeareances while **Beverages** with 5 , indicating that diary products or beverages suppliers tend to perform better than the others.